-When you need to review the site’s current implementation of hreflang-x
+When you need to review your website’s current implementation of hreflang-x.

 One of the biggest challenges of international SEO is successfully targeting the right content to the correct region, so that searchers from a particular region are presented with content that is aimed at them.
-In December 2011 Google introduced a useful solution that can improve regional rankings by offering the use of rel="alternate" hreflang="x" annotations to markup equivalent pages targeting different regions or languages.
+In December 2011, Google introduced a useful solution that can improve regional rankings by offering the use of rel="alternate" hreflang="x" annotations to mark up equivalent webpages targeting different regions or languages.
 As well as improving rankings, implementing hreflang-x can also help to reduce bounce rates and improve conversions.

-Deploying hreflang-x can be a time-consuming task especially for larger websites with many regional versions.
-Removing issues from that the deployment and making it error-free will ensure that effort put into the deployment is producing wanted results.
+Deploying hreflang-x can be a time-consuming task, especially for larger websites with many regional versions.
+Removing issues and making it error-free will ensure that the effort put into the deployment is producing the desired results.
 We will review the implementation of hreflang-x on your website, report on errors found and provide recommendations to fix them.

-The process begins by completing a briefing questionnaire in which you will be asked to provide the base URL of each regional site along with its target language and region.
-If hreflang-x is implemented in XML sitemaps you will be asked to provide URLs for the sitemap locations.
+The process begins by completing a briefing questionnaire in which you will be asked to provide the base URL of each regional website along with its target language and region.
+If hreflang-x has been implemented in XML sitemaps, you will be asked to provide URLs for the sitemap locations.

 Webcertain Group is passionate about generating business growth for its clients in any part of the world.
 A team of native speakers of all the world’s major languages works together to achieve client objectives - no one understands working with different cultures and the nuances of language in the globe’s search engines better than the Webcertain multilingual teams.
 Webcertain operates in 44 languages.